Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 The basis of my entire business is to sort through the mess you see in stores and online and highlight the best options each season while providing inspiration and practical tips.

-So, today, I will show you why capris are so unflattering and offer better alternatives.
+So, today, let’s talk why capris are the worst and offer better alternatives.

 We Deserve Better Than Capris

-I spent the first half of my career before becoming a personal stylist and running The Well Dressed Life in corporate retail as a buyer.
+I spent the first half of my career before becoming a personal stylist and founding The Well Dressed Life in corporate retail as a buyer.

 My first buying job out of college was at Charming Shoppes, the parent company of stores like Catherine’s and the now-closed Fashion Bug.